maneyko/node-number-adder/README.md

 # You may have to initialize and populate the database, I haven't tested this yet
 mongo
-# You will be dropped on to the MongoDB shell
+# You will be dropped in to the MongoDB shell
 # Basically execute what is on `./mongo.txt`
 > cls
 > show dbs